FedeDP/libmodule/docs/src/callbacks.rst

   :returns: true (not-0) if module is now ready to be started, else 0.

-.. c:function:: recv(msg, userdata)
+.. c:function:: receive(msg, userdata)

-  Poll callback, called when any event is ready on module's fd.
+  Poll callback, called when any event is ready on module's fd or when a PubSub message is received by a module.

   :param: :c:type:`const msg_t *` msg: pointer to msg_t struct.
   :param: :c:type:`const void *` userdata: pointer to userdata as set by m_set_userdata.